Subscribe To This Site

 Rolled oats are easy to digest because the groat (seed) is steamed and flattened to expose the central starchy matter.
 At this stage the oat grain is still essentially a whole food.
 Oat flakes are prepared in a similar way.

 Further processing is done to create quick cooking and instant oats.
 Quick cooking oats are sliced finer so that the cooking water more quickly breaks down the fibres of the oat.
-Instant oats also sliced and then are pre-cooked.

 Proper rolled oats cook really quickly and you can speed the cooking time up simply by pre-soaking them.